tech-greedy/singularity/README.md

   -h, --help        display help for command

 Commands:
-  init              Initialize the configuration directory in SINGULARITY_PATH
-                    If unset, it will be initialized at HOME_DIR/.singularity daemon            Start a daemon process for deal preparation and deal making index             Manage the dataset index which will help map the dataset path to actual piece preparation|prep  Manage deal preparation
+  daemon            Start a daemon process for deal preparation and deal making index             Manage the dataset index which will help map the dataset path to actual piece preparation|prep  Manage deal preparation